 After the removal from the place of death the deceased is cared for at our premises prior to being placed in the chosen coffin for viewing in readiness for the funeral.
-The deceased may be dressed in a gown provided by us or clothing provided by the family (please note that some crematoria have restrictions about personal clothing).
+The deceased may be dressed in a gown provided by us or clothing provided by the family (please note that some crematoria and cemeteries/burial-grounds, have restrictions about personal clothing).
 We recommend the provision of hygienic treatment for the deceased where families are planning to visit the Chapel of Rest or where there may be a lengthy period between the death and the funeral.
-Hygienic treatment is carried out by qualified staff and enhances the presentation and preservation of the deceased.
+Hygienic treatment is carried out by a qualified member of staff and enhances the presentation and preservation of the deceased.
 We will be happy to answer any questions you may have on this procedure.